RedisLabs/rsctl/README.md

     LICENSE file path on the local machine (gets uploaded)
 ```

-# rsctl get_modules
+# rsctl get_module

-Downloads the modules from AWS S3.
+Downloads the coordinated search module from AWS S3.

-**NOTE**: The AWS S3 keypair must be authorized to access the bucket where the modules are stored.
+**NOTE**: The AWS S3 keypair must be authorized to access the bucket where the module is stored.
 Contact @Dvir for further details.

 Options: